Foundation Year (Year 0):

 Further information about the foundation year can be found by clicking here.

-You will cover human physiology, biochemistry, cell biology, genetics, microbiology and immunology.
-Laboratory and teaching sessions will provide you with the scientific knowledge and technical skills that will underpin your studies in Year 2 and 3.
+Students will gain an understanding of human physiology, biochemistry, cell biology, genetics, microbiology and immunology.
+Laboratory and teaching sessions will provide students with the scientific knowledge and technical skills that will prepare them for Years 2 and 3.
 In addition, you will be able to develop relevant analytical, communication and transferable skills.

 You will gain more understanding of molecular biology and acquire expertise in a range of specialist investigative techniques; epidemiology & data analysis; and research methods.
-Coverage of subjects such as medical biochemistry, cellular pathology, haematology, transfusion science, medical microbiology, immunology, pharmacology and toxicology will explore the nature and importance of disease processes.
+Coverage of subjects such as medical biochemistry, cellular pathology, haematology, transfusion science, medical microbiology, immunology, pharmacology and toxicology will explore the nature, importance and treatment of disease processes.
+In addition, a professional development module will encourage students to consider their own career aspirations, and help them to develop key transferable skills that will assist in their preparation for future employment.

-The final year focuses on integrating your learning to provide you with an appreciation of the multidisciplinary approach to research, diagnosis and management of disorder and disease.
-Subjects covered will include the laboratory investigation of disease, bioinformatic analysis and a selection of topics of current relevance to this field.
-The final year research project will further encourage independent enquiry, the development of technical skills and critical analysis.
+The final year focuses on the integration of previously acquired knowledge to provide students with an appreciation of the multidisciplinary approach to research, diagnosis and management of disorder and disease.
+Subjects covered will include the laboratory investigation of disease, bioinformatic analysis, translational research and a selection of topics of current relevance to biomedical science.
+The final year research project will further encourage independent learning, the continued development of technical skills and critical analysis.

 Biomedical Science is a continually changing, dynamic scientific discipline concerned with understanding how diseases develop and how they may affect the normal functioning of the body.
 The aim of this discipline is the investigation of the disease process and, ultimately, the development of methods for monitoring, diagnosing, treating and preventing disease.

-Graduates may use their expert scientific knowledge and analytical skills to investigate diseases such as diabetes, cancer, cystic fibrosis and AIDS.
+Graduates may use their expert scientific knowledge and analytical skills to investigate diseases such as diabetes, cancer, cardiovascular disease, exercise.
 They are able to evaluate the effectiveness of treatment and support the research and development of new diagnostic tests or pharmaceutical products.

-Graduates will also be equipped to find employment in a variety of contexts, including the food industry, forensic science, pharmaceuticals, health and safety, commerce and teaching.
-In addition, many of our graduates have gone on to study for higher degrees and further professional qualifications.
+Graduates will also be equipped to find employment in a variety of contexts, including pathology laboratories, research laboratories, the food industry, forensic science, pharmaceuticals, health and safety, commerce and teaching.
+In addition, many of our graduates have gone on to study for higher degrees, including graduate entry medicine and dentistry degrees, and further professional qualifications.

 Applicants should normally have five GCSEs including Mathematics, Science and English Language (or Welsh First Language) plus one of the following: